 after the values are recalculated.
 Though the DataTable does not know about the tfoot element,

-the tbody of the table does adjust its width to it so _syncColWidths is able to adjust
+the tbody of the table does adjust its width to it so _syncColWidths

 the headers to it.
 This was a tip by Jenny Han Donnelly, thanks.